osilander/bonito_benchmarks/README.md

 ### With polishing
 With `medaka` polishing, the `flye` and `raven` `bonito` assemblies come out *very very* close, at around q49 (3 errors every 250Kbp).
-Notably, there are three 250Kbp windows in the `raven` assembly that have *no errors at all*.
-This suggests that with `bonito`, ONT may be closing in on the q60 *E. coli* genome (i.e. less than one error per Mbp), which is one of the harder microbes to accurately assemble.
+Notably, there is one 250Kbp windows in the `raven` assembly that has *no errors at all*, and two windows that have one error.

 Also interesting is that the `guppy` basecalled assemblies do not come far behind the `bonito` assemblies, around 46 (6 errors every 250Kbp),